 Addiction is not something that goes away overnight – it is a chronic disease that some people struggle with for many years.
 Working towards a drug-free, happy, and rewarding life takes time and should not be rushed.
 Relapse prevention and recovery is a process, and our rehab programs are effective in helping patients stick to their treatment and avoid relapse.
 We also offer long term rehab programs focused on maintaining a healthy drug-free lifestyle.

 Located in Berlin, NJ, Liberty Wellness is an outpatient rehab facility dedicated to helping our clients take the time they need to heal and fully recover from addiction.
-We are committed to keeping our clients on a healthy road to recovery by educating them on the many techniques and skills used to prevent the possibility of a relapse.
+We are committed to keeping our clients on a healthy road to recovery by educating them on the many relapse prevention techniques and skills used to prevent the possibility of a relapse.

 Liberty Wellness of New Jersey Makes Your Journey To Recovery As Stress-Free As Possible.

 What is a Relapse?

 When it comes to drug and alcohol addiction, relapse occurs when someone starts using drugs or drinking alcohol after a period of abstinence.
 Like any other chronic disease, those addicted to drugs and alcohol are subject to periods of remission and relapse.

 While they do happen often, they can be prevented.
 If an individual happens to relapse, it’s important to take action immediately and follow relapse prevention steps so that the likelihood of relapsing again is minimized.